12 Famous St. Louis Foods That Locals Can’t Live Without

 4. St. Paul Sandwich

 Along with sweet-and-sour chicken and fried rice, you can find the St. Paul sandwich on the menu at nearly every Chinese restaurant in St. Louis.
-A total departure from typical noodle or rice dishes, the original version of this St. Louis food places a fried egg foo yong patty, iceberg lettuce, sliced tomatoes, and pickles between two slices of cottony white bread slathered in mayonnaise.
-But many restaurants now offer varieties that include shrimp, crab, chicken, beef, ham, pork, and vegetarian.
+It’s essentially a fried egg foo yong patty with lettuce, tomato, pickles, and mayo between two slices of white bread.
+Variations include shrimp, crab, chicken, and vegetarian options.

 Gerber Sandwich at Ruma's Deli in St. Louis